Aymenworks/AWLoader/README.md

 ## License

-AWStepBar is released under the MIT license.
+AWLoader is released under the MIT license.